spectrum70/erg/README.md

 2. Setup

-Cross toolchain is right now set in configs/cross-toolchain, the path needs to be eventually updated manually.
+Cross toolchain path is actually manually set in configs/cross-toolchain..
 Other useful things can be set manually over configs/ files.

 3. Packages